This is How I Hear God Speak Through Motherhood

 Then a great and powerful wind tore the mountains apart and shattered the rocks before the Lord, but the Lord was not in the wind.
 After the wind there was an earthquake, but the Lord was not in the earthquake.
 After the earthquake came a fire, but the Lord was not in the fire.
 And after the fire came a gentle whisper.
 When Elijah heard it, he pulled his cloak over his face and went out and stood at the mouth of the cave.

 Then a voice said to him, “What are you doing here, Elijah?”

 When Elijah looked for God, he found Him.
 And God’s voice wasn’t in the wind, earthquake, or fire – it was in a gentle whisper.

 Momma’s, God still speaks to us today.
 It’s deep inside of you, an inner knowing.
 I’d love for you to join me as I learn to discern that voice smack in the middle of my ordinary days.

-Read more faith-building stories…
+Read more in the faith-building stories…

 Growing Your Faith: Imperfect Faith is STILL Faith